jonathandean/magmaconf-2013-inter-app-api/README.md

 - A legacy admin application written in Django

-### Shared functionality

-- Create a Customer in the Payment Gateway (Braintree)
-- Charge the customer's credit card
-- List previous transactions for a customer
-- Log the response from the Payment Gateway
-- Handle cases of payment failure
-- etc.

 ## Ways to share functionality between apps

 - Create a gem containing a shared code library
 - Set up a RESTful API service that all apps (including future ones) can use

+## How did we start?

+Legacy applications suck, so we made some gems

+## Seriously, a lot of gems

+- Sharing models
+- Deployment and versioning
+- Logging
+- Emails
+- Payments (charging customers $$)
+- Internal authentication/authorization
+- etc.

 ### Pros of sharing code via a gem